ITINERARY* Day 1 - Arrival day

 Day 7 - Streams and sunmmits

-This last, circular walk explores the beautiful valley of the Cueva de Melero (Cave of the Honey Maker ).
-There are four easy stream crossings as we make our way up this remote 'hidden' valley.
+This last, circular walk explores the beautiful valley of the Cueva de Melero (Cave of the Honey Maker) There are four easy stream crossings as we make our way up this remote 'hidden' valley.
 Once we have made our height, we have the choice of a gentle descent or climb to the summit of Cero Verde.
 Both options end back at the stream, a truly delightful place to pause for drinks and perhaps dabble the feet before transfer back to Cómpeta.
-Walking time 4 or 5 Hours
+Walking time ± 5 Hours

 *Program may be changed to suit prevailing conditions or walking preferences of the group.